iwg-mk1/pui-hw-iwg/final-project/README.md

 ### *Implementation Plan*

-- [ ] Week 9 Oct 28 \- Nov 1:
+- [x] Week 9 Oct 28 \- Nov 1:
   - [X] FP1 due
-  - [ ] ...
+  - [x] ...

-- [ ] Week 10 Nov 4 \- Nov 8:
+- [x] Week 10 Nov 4 \- Nov 8:
-  - [ ] FP2 due
+  - [x] FP2 due

-- [ ] Week 11 Nov 11 \- Nov 15:
+- [ ] Week 11 Nov 11 \- Nov 15:  Finalize Design, import all libraries, get skeleton of site up.
-- [ ] Week 12 Nov 18 \- Nov 22:
+- [ ] Week 12 Nov 18 \- Nov 22:  Get paint counting algorithm working.
-- [ ] Week 13 Nov 25 \- Nov 29:
+- [ ] Week 13 Nov 25 \- Nov 29:  Get initial styling and formating done.

   - [ ] Thanksgiving
-- [ ] Week 14 Dec 2 \- Dec 6:
+- [ ] Week 14 Dec 2 \- Dec 6:  Finalize styling, fix any final bugs.
   - [ ] FP4 due

 ### *Libraries and Other Components*

 List the JS libraries and other components (if applicable) that you plan to use.
 *
+- Mixbox for subtractive color mixing.
+- Dropzone for drag and drop.
+- image.js for image manipulation.

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).

-### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

-* ChatGPT
-  * I will use it for … because it can help me …
-  * I will not use it for … because it might not be able to help me with …
-* GitHub Copilot
-* ...

-### *Responsible Use*

-How would you use Generative AI responsibly?
+I do not plan on using generative AI for this project.

 ---